stijn-dejongh/ars-rethorica/manuscript/book1chapter3.md

 [^^2_1]: All three kinds of hearers are regarded as judges (the mere spectator as aAll three kinds of hearers are regarded as judges (the mere spectator as a “critic”), although strictly κριτής should be limited to the law courts.

-[^^2_2]: In 1.6.I and 8.7 the present is also mentioned as a time appropriate to deliberative Rhetoric.In 1.6.I and 8.7 the present is also mentioned as a time appropriate to deliberative Rhetoric.
+[^^2_2]: In 1.6.1 and 8.7 the present is also mentioned as a time appropriate to deliberative Rhetoric.

 [^^2_3]: The omission of `οὐκ` before `ἄδικον` has been suggested.
 The sense would then be: “As to the injustice of enslaving . . . he is quite indifferent.”
 There is no doubt a reference to the cruel treatment by Athens of the inhabitants of the island of Melos ( 416 B.C.) for its